comunet/aws-devsecops-cicd/README.md

 Whenever you add a new OrgUnit to your AWS Organization, this file needs to be updated to include this new Org Unit and the regions you want DevSecOps code deployed to this Org Unit.

+Within a given OrgUnit, list all regions you will deploying resources in a list of 'deploymentRegions'.

+Some StackSets may contain resources that can only be installed once per Account.
+Specify the `defaultRegion` where you want such global resources deployed.
+In the `Stacks.json` for the given StackSet specify `overrideDeploymentRegionUseDefaultOnly` to deploy to this `defaultRegion` only.

 #### 4.2.3 Stacks.json
 [Stacks.json] is where all the magic occurs.
 You can list new Stacks to be made as a StackSet (type=stackset) to deploy instances to any target Org Unit or as a Stack (type=stack) to simply deploy the stack to the Manaagement Account.